Lake Ohau (km2510) – Avon Burn Stream (km2538)

 We had decided to try to make it to a hut about 9 kms away before sunset.
 We climbed the ridiculously steep river embankment on the south side, then headed out into more prairie.

 As we neared a gravel road, we saw a lone SUV parked, with a cooler and chair set up next to it.
-It looked all the world like trail magic, such that would be found at many trailheads along the AT.
-But the remoteness of this place and lack of such occurences on the TA struck me as not-a-chance.
+It looked all the world like trail magic, such that would be found at many trailheads along the AT or PCT.
+But the remoteness of this place and lack of such occurrences on the TA struck me as not-a-chance.
 Low and behold, it was full-blown, premeditated trail magic!

 Warwick, the trail angel, was just coming back from a stroll and seemed genuinely excited to have some customers.
 He walked the TA last year, so understands the gravity of his deeds.
 He immediately filled up our cups with coke, shoved cookies at us, and sat us down in his chairs.
 He also had pears and apples from his trees.
 He even took all our trash, not that we had much, this being day 1 of the section.